jgibson517/tailwind/README.md

-Playground for weather, GIS, and Django apps.
+Playground for weather data, GIS stuff, and (Geo)Django apps.